Accelerate Reviews of Changes Performed

 Comment & Feedback

-Reviewers can add comments directly on changes, streamlining the feedback and approval process.
+Reviewers can add comments directly to changes, streamlining the feedback and approval process.

 Benefits for Review Teams